theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-table-extraction.md

   It is not possible to extract data from tables that contain one or more columns of the data type f (FLTP, floating point), DEC (decimal, e.g. for percentage) or x (RAW, LRAW).
 - Poor extraction performance with larger tables.

-If these restrictions hinder your work, please install our custom function Z_THEO_READ_TABLE in your SAP system.
+If these restrictions hinder your work, please install our ABAP framework Z_THEO_READ_TABLE in your SAP system.
+(Until version 1.x of Z_THEO_READ_TABLE, this used to be just a single function module.
+Starting from version 2.x, a number of ABAP classes and other DDIC objects have been added).

-For a manual installation of the custom function use the step-by-step guide in our [knowledgebase articlel](https://kb.theobald-software.com/sap/installation-of-the-function-module-Z_THEO_READ_TABLE).

-Alternatively, you can use the transport request (Z_THEO_READ_TABLE.zip *or* Z_THEO_READ_TABLE-before_740SP05.zip), that can be found in the ABAP subfolder of the Xtract installation folder.
+Please use the transport request (Z_THEO_READ_TABLE.zip *or* Z_THEO_READ_TABLE-before_740SP05.zip), that can be found in the ABAP subfolder of the Xtract installation folder.
 Please forward these zip files to your SAP Basis team and ask them for an import into your SAP system.

 For more detailed information about installing the transport request please read the following [knowledgebase article](https://kb.theobald-software.com/sap/how-to-import-an-sap-transport-request-with-the-transport-management-system-stms?fromSearch=true) or check the SAP help.